sumcash-project/docs/app/assets/docs/012-marketing.md

 White: #ffffff

-The Sumcoin text logo uses the following font:
+The Sumcash text logo uses the following font:
 Font: FF Mark
 Type: Mark-Medium
 Website: http://www.ffmark.com/

-The Sumcoin website and wallets use the Roboto font for its content.
+The Sumcash website and wallets use the Roboto font for its content.

 ---